 The agent finished his second cigarette.
 "The Evangelion project seems to have a way of destroying or corrupting everyone who touches it.
 Should you succeed, you're going to have more power in your hands than any man has any right to. "

-Other than the EVA lying on the ground next to him Dr. Bernard Foch was the only survivor of NERV-2.
+Other than the Evangelion unit lying on the ground next to him Dr. Bernard Foch was the only survivor of NERV-2.
 Originally hailing from France, Bernard Foch was a well-renowned expert in genetics and cloning, especially the theory of human cloning.
 Like many he suffered personal loss during Second Impact and volunteered his services to NERV in order to prevent what he thought would be a greater tragedy.

 Provided with equal parts brilliance and resolve, Foch worked his way up the organization and eventually landed the position of Vice Scientific Director of NERV Second Branch in Nevada.
 There he came into almost continual conflict with Dr. Forrestal.
 Foch loathed Forrestal, considering him both a poor scientist and overly ambitious, and Foch had serious doubts about the validity of some of Forrestal's achievements.
 Forrestal for his part hated Foch's blunt honesty but needed him as it was much of the scientist's own work that made the secret EVA accelerated program a success.

 When Dr. Forrestal became NERV-2 commander, he promptly ejected Dr. Foch from his position and had his security men march him off the base onto a waiting aircraft.
 Six hours later as Bernard Foch landed safely in Boston, NERV Second Branch disappeared from the face of the Earth.
-Another six hours and a bottle of Dom Perigion ’51 later, Dr. Foch contacted an acquaintance who then put him in touch with the Alliance and he found himself again on a plane shortly thereafter, this time to Australia.
+After another six hours and a bottle of Dom Perigion '51 later, Dr. Foch contacted an acquaintance who then put him in touch with the Alliance and he found himself again on a plane shortly thereafter, this time to Australia.

 Dr. Foch walked along the length of the silver-white EVA, which was lying prone on a runway next to the parked C-5 transport.
 "Well old girl, what sort of stories can you tell us?" he said as he felt along the leg of the unit.
 "She's warm," he told an female assistant walking next to him.
 "Do we have the field kit ready?"
 The assistant nodded and she motioned to two technicians who were carrying a heavy rectangular box.
 The two men set down the large box and Foch opened up the top, which was printed "EVA-03 EXPEDITIONARY DIAGNOSTIC SYSTEM – PROPERTY OF NERV."
 He switched on the unit and pulled out two large cables that he gave to the two male assistants, pointing out the input ports on the EVA for the device.
 Foch waited for them to plug in the cables and then using a terminal that he pulled out of the box he went to work on the diagnostics of the unit.

-Shinji stood in front of Asuka’s door and read the sign that was hastily taped to it.
-“ENTER AND DIE!” was written in German and Japanese and from the jagged way the note was put together, it was a credible threat.
+Shinji stood in front of Asuka's door and read the sign that was hastily taped to it.
+"ENTER AND DIE!" was written in German and Japanese and from the jagged way the note was put together it was a credible threat.

 She had taped the note there the day earlier, slamming the door shut behind her.
-Already under massive stress from successive defeats and her sinking sync rate with the EVA, the 15th Angel had been overwhelming for her and Asuka had withdrawn from everyone as a result.
+Already under massive stress from successive defeats and her sinking sync rate with her EVA, the 15th Angel had been overwhelming for her and Asuka had withdrawn from everyone as a result.

 Since she came home after the last Angel, Shinji had only seen Asuka once as she bolted outside her room to get something to drink out of the refrigerator.
 When he had seen her, she was on her cell phone trying to get a hold of Kaji.
-Shinji still didn't have the heart to tell her he was (probably) dead.
+Shinji still didn't have the heart to tell her he was probably dead.

 He knocked on the door and waited, holding a small plate in his hand.
 Not hearing anything he tried again after couple of minutes, softly asking if she was in.